Life Cycle of a Monarch Butterfly

 Flowers and plants can lure your prey in for a closer look.
 When they find what they seek, they stay.
-Monarch caterpillars only eat milkweed, which can be transplanted you gardens.
+Monarch caterpillars only eat milkweed, which can be transplanted in your gardens.

-If you are lucky enough to have butterflies lay their egg on your milkweed plant you will get a first hand look at it’s life cycle.
+If you are lucky enough to have butterflies lay their egg on your milkweed plant you will get a first-hand look at its life cycle.

 The adult monarch, butterfly eat an all liquid diet.
 Plant a yard full of fruit trees, flowers and provide a water source and you will surely have butterflies.

-Four Stages of the Butterfly Lifecycle
+Four Stages of the Butterfly Life cycle

 1.)
 The Egg